Running Gift Ideas

 What can you do to keep your runner safe?

 My number one recommendation is the Noxgear Tracer vest.
 It’s HIGHLY visible, and comfortable to wear.
-It’s the best I’ve seen on the market, though I’ve suggested some improvements to the company.
+It’s the best I’ve seen on the market, though I’ve suggested some small improvements to the company.
 If your runner doesn’t have a good headlamp, that’s another thought.
-Look for something with at least 400 lumens for most running, a bit higher if they do technical trails.
+Look for something with at least 400 lumens for most running, a bit higher is handy if they do technical trails.
+For trail running, they might be happy with a handheld or belt-level light as well, which offers a bit better depth-perception.
+I personally often use a combination of both.

 Live in an area where snow/ice is a problem?
-Gripstuds or La Sportiva Hobnails are a much better choice for traction than YakTrax.
+Gripstuds or La Sportiva Hobnails are a much better choice for traction than YakTrax and just as reusable.

 Are they looking to try snowshoe running?
-Any area that has snowmobiles likely has lots of options for good snowshoe running, and Dion Snowshoes are an awesome choice.
+Any area that has snowmobiles likely has lots of options for good snowshoe running, and Dion Snowshoes are a phenomal, Vermont-made choice.

 There are some things that just make running better.